 The early decision acceptance rate at St. Louis College of Pharmacy is 97%, compared to an overall acceptance rate of 72%.

 St. Louis College of Pharmacy accepts about 88% of early action applicants and 72% all applicants for all deadlines.
-In 2021, St. Louis College of Pharmacy admitted 68 of the 70 students who applied early decision.
+Last year, St. Louis College of Pharmacy admitted 68 of the 70 students who applied early decision.
 Last year, St. Louis College of Pharmacy admitted 122 of the 139 who applied early action.

-Some students apply to college early to increase their chances of being offering admission.
+Some students apply early to college to boost their chances of being offering admission.
 When you apply early, your application is considered before all the regular decision applicants apply.
-Applying early may increase your chance of acceptance, since it shows your interest in a school.
+Applying early may increase your chance of admission, since it demonstrates your interest in a school.

 St. Louis College of Pharmacy has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when deciding who to admit for their next incoming class.
-Each college determines which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.
+Colleges consider a range of factors when choosing who to admit for their next incoming class.
+Each college determines which factors are given the most weight in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you stand out.

 What does St. Louis College of Pharmacy consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.